-• If the redundant gateway is unavailable, the VPN Client will try to open the VPN tunnel with the initial gateway.

-The VPN Client will not try to contact the redundant gateway if the initial gateway cannot be reached due to a DNS resolution issue.
+- If the redundant gateway is unavailable, the VPN Client will try to open the VPN tunnel with the initial gateway. - The VPN Client will not try to contact the redundant gateway if the initial gateway can be reached, but issues are experienced when opening the tunnel. - The VPN Client will not try to contact the redundant gateway if the initial gateway cannot be reached due to a DNS resolution issue.